gordonje/missourian_analytics/README.md

 *	[hash_tags](https://github.com/gordonje/missourian_analytics/blob/master/sql/add_hashtags.sql): Contains records of #hash_tags and the id of each message in which that #hash_tag is included.
 Using this table, we can also add a hash_tag_count column to the primary table.
 *	[handles](https://github.com/gordonje/missourian_analytics/blob/master/sql/add_handles.sql): Contains records of @handles and the id of each message in which that @handle is included.
 And again, we can add an at_tags_count column to the primary table.
 *	[links](https://github.com/gordonje/missourian_analytics/blob/master/sql/add_links.sql): Contains records of URLs and the id of each message in which that URL is included.
 Note that this includes not only the URLs found in the message field but also the URL in the link field (if there is one), as these are never the same.
-Also added a links_count column to the primary table.
+We also added a links_count column to the primary table.

+We should also add [some indexes](https://github.com/gordonje/missourian_analytics/blob/master/sql/index_social_flow_data.sql) to many of these columns so that our queries will run a little faster.

 Other columns we might consider adding: